spunkshadows/StemSike/README.md

 # stemcoaxer  (NOT READY YET!!
 UNDER CONSTRUCTION)

-**stemcoaxer analyzes live audio stems and generates musician-friendly performance cues.**
+**stemcoaxer analyzes audio stems from live performance and generates musician-friendly performance cues.**

-**a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated**
+**(a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated)**

-Designed for live performers, `stemcoaxer` "coaxes" optimal performance from WAV stems through adaptive, low-latency feedback.

 ## ✨ Features
 *   **Real-Time Analysis**: Monitors live stems with low-latency Lua scripting.